BIH-DMBS/CLUES/docs/index.md

 ## About
 CLUES (Climate, Urbanicity, Environment and Society) is a modular workflow that enables researchers to systematically integrate open-access geospatial environmental data with health research datasets at the individual-level.
 It automates the download, harmonisation, and management of data across climate, built/ natural environment, air pollution, and regional socioeconomic conditions.

-To visit the CLUES repository go to: [CLUES](https://github.com/BIH-DMBS/CLUES) Get in touch:
+To visit the CLUES repository go to: [CLUES](https://github.com/BIH-DMBS/CLUES)
+Get in touch: dmbs@bih-charite.de

 **Key Features**